easytarget/esp32-cam-webserver/API.md

 The following commands are supported:

 - 's' - starts the stream.
 Once the command is issued, the server will start pushing the frames to the client according to the camera settings.
-The server will switch to the video mode.
 - 'p' - similar to the previous command but there will be only one frame taken and pushed to the client.
-The server will switch to the photo mode.
-- 'u' - similar to the previous two commands.
-The server will either start stream or take a still photo, depending on the current mode of the server.
 - 't' - terminates the stream.
-Only makes sense after 's' or 'u' commands.
+Only makes sense after 's' commands.
 - 'c' - tells the server that this websocket will be used for PWM control commands.
 - 'w' - writes the PWM duty value to the pin.
 This command has additional parameters passed in the bytes of the `command` array, as follows: